Gloria Estefan says she was molested at music school at 9

 Her mother called the police, but the officers advised her not to press charges because the trauma of testifying would be too harmful.

-Both Crowley and Estefan said during the show that they didn’t like to be called victims.
-Crowley called herself a survivor.
+Both Crawley and Estefan said during the show that they didn’t like to be called victims.
+Crawley called herself a survivor.

 Estefan said she didn’t tell the producers she was going to reveal her story on Thursday’s episode.
 No one knew about the abuse except for her family, said the singer, who has been married to music producer Emilio Estefan for over four decades.